flyve-mdm/demo-mode/README.md

 ## Installation

-Install the plugin as a regular plugin for GLPI, and enable it.

-### Configuration of the demo mode

-Open the configuration page of the plugin from the plugins page in GLPI.

-Turn on the demo mode, and specify the Webapp URL the users can reach to manage their demo company.

-Enable the setting Time limit to limit the lifetime of the demo accounts.
-After a 90 days period, users will lose ability view and edit their fleets and devices.
+The instructions and requirements to install Flyve MDM Demo plugin are on our website, see our [Installation article](http://flyve.org/demo-mode/howtos/installation)

 ## Documentation

-We share long-form content about the project on the [website](http://flyve.org/demo-mode/).
+We share long-form content about the project on the [website](http://flyve.org/demo-mode/howtos).

 ## Versioning